rvavruch/ichor/README.md

 It fetches album and track details from [MusicBrainz](https://musicbrainz.org), rips the CD with [cdparanoia](https://www.xiph.org/paranoia/), and encodes the result to MP3 with [LAME](http://lame.sf.net).
 If available it downloads cover art from [Cover Art Archive](https://coverartarchive.org/) and adds it to files as well as the directory.

 It is inflexible and single minded in it's task.
-It takes no parameters, it has no options.
+It takes no parameters, it has no options&dagger;.

 *Just run it, when the CD ejects it is done.*

+_&dagger; as of v3.0.0 Ichor has one option -r to specify a MusicBrainz release-id._

 ## Ichor is not for you if ...
 * Want to rip homemade compilation CDs (Ichor requires the album details to be on MusicBrainz).